holtbakk/AADPP-PS/README.md

 # AADPP-PS
-PowerShell script utilizing AADPP events
+PowerShell script utilizing AADPP in audit mode

-## Heading 1
+## Description

-Content
+Script for digesting event log for AADPP events, and adding insecure users to a AD group

-## Heading 2
+## Further information

-Content
+See LinkedIn article [link]